 Preventing roof damage and repairing any you already have is the best choice if you want to protect your home value.

 Most traditional homebuyers, banks, and insurance companies are going to steer clear of a house with a damaged roof, or they’ll make sure you pay for it one way or another.

 If you need to sell your house and can’t afford an expensive roof repair, sell to We Buy Ugly Houses® Boston.

 We’re the premier homebuyers in the area, and we can buy a house with a damaged roof.

 Did we mention we pay cash?
 We can buy fast, and we can even pay typical closing costs.

-If you need to sell a house with a damaged roof in Boston, call 866-200-6475 or fill out our First Step form.
+If you need to sell a house with a damaged roof in Boston, call 866-200-6475 or leave your phone number on our online form.